mickfuzz/dyne_docs/src/terminal/docs/18-command-substitution.md

 # Command Substitution

 In the shell, you can execute one command inside another.
-Here\'s a simple example:
+Here's a simple example:

     grep `date +%b` apache_error_log